szilard/h2o-scoring--OLD/README.md

 Total time `~290 ms`.
 The above REST calls add up to `~140 ms` (the difference I assume is overhead of the R packages such as logic, JSON parsing of responses etc.)

+The first 9 calls are about getting the input data into h2o.
+The next 3 is an upper bound of how long the actual scoring takes (`~30 ms`: `/4/Predictions...`, `/3/Jobs/...`, `/3/Cloud...`) and the last call is grabing the data from h2o back into R.

 #### 3. h2o REST API